 Alun Grafton was born in 1961 and began his musical career as a chorister at Rochester Cathedral under Dr Robert Ashfield while attending the King’s School.
 While studying for a degree in Latin and Archaeology at Nottingham University, he continued his musical studies privately.

-After graduating, Alun worked for two and half years at the Tate Gallery in London and continued to excavate on archaeological sites at the weekends and holidays.
+After graduating, Alun worked for three years at the Tate Gallery in London and continued to excavate on archaeological sites at the weekends and holidays.
 It was during his time at the Tate Gallery that Alun undertook the mammoth task of recording and indexing all the photographic negatives of John Piper.
 This contributed to the exhibition “John Piper.
 A Painter’s Camera” held at the Tate in 1987 and to the book of photographs of the same name.

 In 1985 Alun returned to Nottingham University to undertake teacher training in Classics and Music, and upon completion of the course, taught at Eagle House School, Berkshire.
 He taught Classics, Music and ran the Philosophy programme but was for six years Director of Music, during the 30 years at Eagle House School.
 He has now left teaching to concentrate full time on his composing and music.

 During his time, Alun has sung in many different choral groups ranging from large choruses to small chamber choirs.
 From 2001 to 2006 he conducted “Cantores Chamber Choir”, based in Berkshire, and presently sings with The Round Table Singers, Thames Voyces and with the church choir of St Michael’s, Sandhurst.

 Alun began composing at the age of 14 and his output covers orchestral, chamber, vocal, choral and instrumental work.
 He is a member of Sound and Music, the Portsmouth District Composers’ Alliance and London Composers' forum.

 “Praeludium in tempore belli” op 65 was commended in the Oare International Composers’ Competition in 2003.